Trinity Alps Wilderness: Flora and fauna

-Geology
+Geology and Hydrology

 Glacial cirques dominate the high country.
 The highest point is Thompson Peak at 9,001 ft (2,744 m).

+The North Fork Trinity River from Hobo Gultch downstream to the wilderness boundary, and the New River from the confluence of Virgin Creek and Slide downstream to the wilderness boundary are both designated as Wild.

 Recreation

 The wilderness contains approximately 520 mi of hiking trails, including 17 mi of the Pacific Crest Trail and 35 mi of the Bigfoot Trail.
 The most popular entry points into the wilderness are from the Weaverville area around Trinity Lake or from Junction City.
 Additional routes are seasonally accessible by car from the north and west.
 The paved road north from Junction City leads to the Canyon Creek trail, the most popular trail in the wilderness.
 The longest trails take several days to complete.
 The Pacific Crest Trail traverses the Scott Mountains in the northeast portion of the wilderness.

 Glacial cirques hold many small lakes stocked with trout and ponds frequented by newts.
 Streams offer trout fishing, and tributaries to the lower Trinity River hold migratory steelhead and chinook salmon.
 Hunting occurs in late summer and fall for deer, bear, and bandtailed pigeon.

 Although some of the high lakes are popular in summer, most of the land is infrequently visited.
 Many of the trails are in poor condition and hard to follow, so skills with map and compass are essential.
 Rock climbing opportunities are excellent on vast granite slabs and peaks.

 Historic gold mining structures and relics add interest for visitors in various parts of the wilderness.
 Gold panning continues to be good for the experienced amateur.

 Granite Peak is a good destination for views as well as Silligo peak, on the Four Lakes Loop.
 Trinity Lake is visible to the south, and much of the rest of the area is visible as well.
 Remnants of the old lookout station remain.